-Federal regulations require that all financial aid recipients make satisfactory academic progress and remain in good academic standing.
+Federal regulations require that all financial aid recipients make Satisfactory Academic Progress and remain in good satisfactory standing.
 At Sierra College, academic progress is reviewed each semester.

 At Sierra College, Satisfactory Academic Progress is defined by the following three criteria: